 Do you need to add oil?

-No, but it does help the pumpkin seed butter get creamy a bit faster.
+No, but it does help the pumpkin seed butter get creamy a bit faster!
 It will still get plenty creamy without it, so no worries if you don’t add oil!
+I suggest refined coconut oil for the best flavor, but any kind of oil will work.

 Does it keep well?